 Bulgaria ratified the Hague Convention on Protection of Children and Co-operation in respect of Intercountry Adoption in 2002.
 It is therefore a country whose adoption orders the UK recognises.
 The Bulgarian Family Court confers full adoption orders and therefore once adopted in Bulgaria the adoption is recognised in the UK.

-IAC has entered into a co-operation agreement with Family National Association, a non profit organisation based in Sofia with extensive experience of working in intercountry adoption.
+IAC has entered into a co-operation agreement with Family National Association, a non-profit organisation based in Sofia with extensive experience of working in intercountry adoption.
 FNA have programmes with the USA and Canada as well as with European countries such as Germany and Italy.
-Their web site provides full details of the organisation.
+Their web site provides full details of the organisation. http://adoption-bg.com/

 The children who need adoptive parents in Bulgaria have a range of needs.

-Whilst occasionally healthy children as young as 12 months are referred the majority of children referred are
+Whilst occasionally healthy infant are matched with waiting adopters the majority of children referred are

 Many children are abandoned or relinquished due to the death of their parents, poverty, single parenthood, and unemployment.
 The children live across Bulgaria but many are within the Sofia area or close to the Black Sea resorts.

 - For healthy children up to 3 years of age: 4 years waiting time

 - For healthy children aged 4- 7 years: 3-4 years waiting time